Tobi-De/django-litestream/README.md

 The **path_prefix** is a string that will be prepended to the path of every database in the `dbs` configuration.
 This is useful if you are replicating databases from different projects to the same bucket, you could set the `path_prefix` to the project name so that the databases are stored in different folders in the bucket.

 The **bin_path** is the path to the Litestream binary.
-If you want to use a custom installation, specify it here.

-The **dbs** configuration allows you to specify which databases should be backed up by Litestream.
-You must explicitly list each database you want to replicate.
-For each database entry:
-- If you omit the `replica` configuration, django-litestream will automatically generate a default S3 replica configuration using environment variables
-- If you provide a `replica` configuration, your custom settings will be used exactly as specified

-This explicit approach gives you full control over what gets backed up and ensures no databases are accidentally replicated.

-The **logging** and **addr** configurations are the same as those in the Litestream configuration file.
-You can read more about them [here](https://litestream.io/reference/config/#database-settings).
-This allows you to keep all your litestream configuration in your Django settings.

-The **mcp_addr** is the address for the Model Context Protocol (MCP) server.
-This enables AI assistants to interact with your Litestream databases and replicas through a standardized HTTP API.
-For example, you can set it to `":3001"` to listen on all interfaces or `"127.0.0.1:3001"` for localhost only (recommended for production).
-Learn more about MCP [here](https://litestream.io/reference/mcp/).
+If not found, the binary will be automatically downloaded on first use.
+You can specify a custom installation path here if needed.

+All other configuration options (such as `dbs`, `logging`, `addr`, `mcp-addr`, `access-key-id`, `secret-access-key`, etc.) follow the same structure as the [Litestream configuration file](https://litestream.io/reference/config/).
+You can use any option documented in the official Litestream configuration reference.

 #### Configuration Examples